 In ice form, the Hydrogen and Oxygen molecules are locked together in an orderly lattice type structure and can only vibrate.
 In the solid phase, the movement of molecules in the lattice is a vibration about a mean bonded position where the molecules are less than one molecular diameter apart.

-The continued addition of heat causes the vibration to increase to such an extent that some molecules will eventually break away from their neighbors, and the solid starts to melt to a liquid state.
+The continued addition of heat causes the vibration to increase to such an extent that some molecules will eventually break away from their neighbours, and the solid starts to melt to a liquid state.

 At atmospheric pressure, melting occurs at 0°C. Changes in pressure have very little effect on the melting temperature, and for most practical purposes, 0°C can be taken as the melting point.
 However, it has been shown that the melting point of ice falls by 0.0072°C for each additional atmosphere of pressure.
 For example, a pressure of 13.9 bar g would be needed to reduce the melting temperature by 0.1°C.